How Does Oil Pulling Work?

 For maximum results, practice oil pulling daily for about 15 to 20 minutes.
 It’s harder than it sounds.
 Building up a tolerance (and your mouth muscles) for a full 20 minutes of swishing each day can take some time.

-When beginning an oil pulling routine, many people start with just 5 minutes, or what they can handle, and slowly increase their time each day.
+When beginning an oil pulling routine, many people start with just 2-3 minutes, or what you can handle, and slowly increase their time each day.
 The initial taste and texture can also be off putting, which is why coconut oil is so popular.
 If that happens, look for oil mixtures that contain natural flavoring ingredients, such as peppermint, that may make the experience easier to stomach.

 Like any new practice, start with what you can do and test new ways to make it more enjoyable for you.